outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - document useful component/sub-structures of interface queries (interface components, interaction rules, cross-interface interactions, generative functions)

-  - interaction rules of useful cross-interface or useful interface components (efficiencies/alignments)
+  - derive & apply interaction rules of useful cross-interface or useful interface components (efficiencies/alignments)
     - to answer questions like:
       - with what 'frequency' can a 'random combination' of 'alignments' create an 'efficiency' in a given 'system'?
     - having variables: